![]() |

 Another good easily available choice especially for oily skin.
 Helps absorb skin oils.

-An age old exfoliater, use a gentle touch to avoid irritating the skin.
+An age old exfoliator, use a gentle touch to avoid irritating the skin.
 Coarse salt and coarse sugar work better when combined with a moist ingredient that is sticky.
 When combined with just a juice no paste is formed.

 Moist Ingredients